X01XX/forth-memory-management/README.md

   gforth example4.fs -e bye   \ Shows a struct-aware print of items on a stack, for debugging.
 </pre>

 Memory use before, and after, deallocating is shown.
-The Min Free column shows the lowest level of struct space available during the progam run, for tuning purposes.
+The Min Free column shows the lowest level of struct space available during the program run, for tuning purposes.